Mission of the Library

 Library Loan Periods

-3 weeks for books on tape, CD-ROMs, non-fiction videos & DVDs and most books.
+3 weeks for books on tape, CD-ROMs, video games, non-fiction DVDs and most books.

-1 week for music cassettes, CDs, video games, magazines, pamphlets, puppets and toys, & circulating encyclopedias .
+1 week for music CDs, video games, magazines, pamphlets, puppets, toys, & circulating encyclopedias .

-OverDrive digital e-books and e-audiobooks are downloaded for two weeks with no renewals.
-The electronic file locks up after 14 days.
+OverDrive digital e-books and e-audiobooks are downloaded for three weeks with some renewals.
+The electronic file locks up after 21 days.

-New DVDs are on loan, free of charge, for one day.
-Most feature DVDs and videos circulate for 7 days free of charge.
+New DVDs & Blu-rays are on loan, free of charge, for one day.
+Most feature DVDs and Blu-Rays circulate for 7 days free of charge.

 The following are the maximum number of items that may be checked out at any given time: